Standing Indian Loop (A.T.) — XUL (Sub 3-lb) Gear List

 Hat

-Ellewin foldable baseball cap
+Ellewin foldable baseball hat, permethrin treated.

 - oz